natomato/bookshelf/docs/results.md

   filter: 'books'
 }
 ```
-Later I may want to add an availability filter.
+Later I may want to add an availability filter and a source filter.

 ### ItemsContainer
 State: